Skip to main content

 Quick Answer: What Soil Temperature Germinates Grass Seed?

 Grass seed germinates on soil temperature, not the calendar.
-Cool-season grass seed sprouts reliably once 2-inch soil holds 50°F and germinates fastest at 59-86°F; warm-season seed like bermudagrass needs 65-70°F soil to start and 75-85°F to optimize.
-Measure at a 2-3 inch depth, confirm a 3-5 day trend, and match your species to the temperature in the ground right now.
+Cool-season grass seed sprouts reliably once 2-inch soil holds 50°F, and 50-65°F is the band to seed into; warm-season seed like bermudagrass needs about 65°F soil to start and germinates fastest at 75-85°F. Measure at a 2-3 inch depth, confirm a 3-5 day trend, and match your species to the temperature in the ground right now.

 Is your soil warm enough to seed?